tilt-dev/tilt.build/docs/faq.md

 If you're using Minikube, `minikube stop` and `minikube start` will restart the environment. `minikube delete` will reset the cluster state.

+### Q: Tilt is using a lot of CPU.
+What is it doing?

+We're always working to improve Tilt performance.

+If you send us a CPU profile, that can help us to narrow down and fix any performance issues you're having.

+To collect a CPU profile:

+1. Run `tilt`

+2. Press `ctrl-p` in the terminal to start recording.
+You should see a message like "starting pprof profile to tilt.profile"

+3. Interact with Tilt normally

+4. Press `ctrl-p` again to stop recording

+Tilt will create a file `tilt.profile` with CPU statistics.
+It shouldn't contain any personally identifiable info, but just to be safe, email the file to [help@windmill.engineering](mailto:help@windmill.engineering).
+We will do our best to figure it out!

 Building Container Images
 -------------------------